 For connectivity, you are getting USB-C port, dual-band Wi-Fi, Bluetooth 5.0, and GPS.
 When it comes to calls, the earpice and mic duo works alright.

 It sports a flashy design, big battery, feature-filled software, and reliable connectivity.
-The display wins point for 90Hz smoothness, but loses point for its weaker HD resolution.
+The display wins a point for 90Hz smoothness but loses a point for its weaker HD resolution.
 At a starting price of Rs.
 11,999, it jostles against the FHD wielders like Poco M2 and Redmi Note 9 (which have 60Hz display).

 So, here we are again, a different month and a different Realme phone upgraded to the latest trends.
 Realme 7i offers good value but it’s upon you to weigh the pros and cons and decide whether it fits your bill.

 - 90Hz snappy display

 - Essential connectivity options

 - Weak HD display